The mixed problem for the Laplacian in Lipschitz domains: A Reverse H older inequality at the boundary

 \section{A Reverse H\"older inequality at the boundary}

 In this section we establish an estimate in $L^p( \partial \Omega)$ for the gradient of a solution to the mixed problem.
-This is the key estimate that is used in section \ref{LpSection} to establish $L^p$-estimates for the mixed problem. \note { Need to chase through the dependence of $p$ or $p_0$.
+This is the key estimate that is used in section \ref{LpSection} to establish $L^p$-estimates for the mixed problem.